proseLA/zencart_mailchimp/README.md

 Author: Scott Wilson
 <http://www.thatsoftwareguy.com>

-This work is based on a [this PR](https://github.com/mailchimp/APIv3-examples/pull/25) for the https://github.com/mailchimp/APIv3-examples project.
+This project is based on [this PR](https://github.com/mailchimp/APIv3-examples/pull/25) for the https://github.com/mailchimp/APIv3-examples project.
 When this project creates a sample integration in PHP (whether or not it is based on the original work I used) I will likely update this integration to keep it more or less aligned.

 This example is used in the following [Zen Cart](https://github.com/zencart/zencart) contributions: